 As an inbound marketing tool, your company’s blog is one of its most valuable resources.
 Not only does it often serve as a prospective client’s initial touch-point with your brand, but your blog can also go a long way in expressing your company’s mission, style, and accomplishments.
 Are you maximizing this aspect of your marketing platform?
 Or do you find yourself making the following blogging blunders?
 Perhaps you don't even know what an underutilized resource you have on your hands.
-Allow us to help.
-Read on for five of the most common blogging mistakes and our simple ways to fix them.
+Here are five of the most common blogging mistakes and our simple ways to fix them.

 Mistake #1 – Poor writing